Kubernetes Security Definition

 Does Avi provide a Kubernetes Security Solution?

-Avi Vantage is based on a scale-out, software-defined architecture that provides observability, traffic management, Kubernetes security, and a rich set of tools to ease rollouts and application maintenance.
+Avi is based on a scale-out, software-defined architecture that provides observability, traffic management, Kubernetes security, and a rich set of tools to ease rollouts and application maintenance.
 Avi Networks offers an elastic, centrally orchestrated proxy services fabric with analytics, cloud-native web application security, and load balancing and ingress services for container-based applications running in Kubernetes environments.

 Avi Networks provides the cloud-native approach for application networking services and traffic management that enterprises adopting Kubernetes need.
 Avi Networks delivers scalable, enterprise-class container ingress to deploy and manage cloud-native applications in Kubernetes environments